Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/secure_config.md

 ### Agent startup with password decryption

-In order to start the agent, you have first to decrypt the password and then place the decrypted value in the corresponding environment variable the agent is using.
+To start the agent, you must first decrypt the password and then place the decrypted value in the corresponding environment variable that the agent is using.

 The script below shows how to decrypt an encrypted password and place the value in the environment given as an argument of the script.
-Note that you will be prompt to enter the encryption key that have been used during the encryption phase.
+You will be prompted to enter the encryption key that was used during the encryption phase.
 If you don't supply the correct key, the password will not be decrypted.

 **decrypt.sh script content**: